AT&T Pebble Beach Pro-Am: PGA Odds, Pick, Predictions, Dark Horses - 2/8/18

 AT&T Pebble Beach Pro-Am: Thursday, February 8, 2018 at 1:00 pm (Pebble Beach Golf Links) See the Latest Odds

 We stay out west for what will be our fourth appearance in California already for the 2018 AT&T Pebble Beach Pro-Am.
 An event that debuted in 1937, each of the last 10 years have been decided by four or less strokes.
 There have been 13 players who have won this event at least twice and Mark O'Meara leads the field with five victories.

-Here are some golfers to include on your card this week.
+Here are five golfers to consider throwing on your card this week.

 USA TODAY Sports

 Jason Day - I usually don’t include guys with +1000 odds or less, but I’ll take Jason Day with a chance to make 10 times my money.
 There are actually two golfers with lower odds than Day, which is quite odd.
 Day is playing arguably the best golf of anyone right now, as he has three straight top-25 finishes and is fresh off a victory at the Farmers Insurance Open.
 Day is also third in driving distance, fifth in birdie average and 11th in scoring average.
 Day has never missed the cut in eight appearances at the AT&T Pebble Beach Pro-Am and had a top-five finish last year.
 Day has to be the card this week.